digithree/weather-web-wander/readme.md

 ### Web page processing

-When the crawler reaches a non search page it is parsed by Boilerpipe and a single plain text string generated using the ArticleExtractor as we are looking for webpage in article format (headings, paragraphs of text).
+When the crawler reaches a relevant website page it is parsed by Boilerpipe and a single plain text string generated using the ArticleExtractor as we are looking for webpage in article format (headings, paragraphs of text).
 This is to facilitate two tests which generate a relevancy and emotional score.

 #### Relevancy